-The burning embers diagrams in Chapter 14 (North America) (14.3, 14.10 and 14.11) outline risks associated with climate change as a function of global warming by degrees warming above pre-industrial.
-The first two burning embers (14.3 - water, 14.10 - economic sectors) focus only on risk by global warming level without adaptation, whereas the third burning ember (14.11 - tourism activities) includes risk without adaptation and risk with adaptation.
+The burning embers diagrams in Chapter 14 outline risks associated with climate change as a function of global warming by degrees warming above pre-industrial levels.
+The first two burning embers, which cover water (Section 14.3) and economic sectors (Section 14.10), focus only on risk by global warming level without adaptation, whereas the third burning ember, which covers tourism activities (Section 14.11), includes risk without adaptation and risk with adaptation.
 The exclusion of risk with adaptation in the first two embers is due to a lack of available literature that would enable valid assessment.
-The method used to develop the embers was adapted from Zoomers et al. 2020 to include an extensive analysis of key risks and the development of a risk assessment database that helped to reveal appropriate ember focus areas.
-Once focus areas for ember development were established within the author team a formal expert elicitation protocol based on Zommers et al. (2020) and Oakley and O'Hagen (2016).
-Gosling et al. (2018) was used to develop threshold judgements on risk transitions.
-Figure SM14.1 outlines the formal five-step process used to generate the burning ember diagrams.
+The method used to develop the embers was adapted from Zommers et al. (2020) to include an extensive analysis of key risks and the development of a risk assessment database that helped to reveal appropriate ember focus areas.
+Once focus areas for ember development were established within the author team, a formal expert elicitation protocol adapted from previous methods outlined in Zommers et al. (2020), Oakley and O'Hagen (2016) and Gosling et al. (2018) was used to develop threshold judgements on risk transitions.
+Figure SM14.1 outlines the formal fivestep process used to generate the burning ember diagrams.